sanskrit/raw_etexts_english/blogs/manasataramgini/2004-10-03_watch-out-democracymarxism-is-for-all.md

 +++
 title = "Watch out!
-Democracy(Marxism) is forxa0all!"
+Democracy(Marxism) is for all!"

 +++
 The West (in particular US of America) has endlessly spun tales of the